 - Build skills to enhance relationships

-- Discuss co-occurring disorders and medicated assisted recovery
+- Discuss co-occurring disorders and medication assisted recovery

 - Describe stages of change and their applications